azurechen/R.swift-plugin/README.md

 Rauto Plugin for Xcode
 ======================

-This Xcode Plugin make you access resources like `colors`, `images` or `localizable strings` easier and more accurately.
-It provides functions like `Android Resource Manager` in Swift.
+This Xcode Plugin can generate a resource file like `R.java` of `Android` automatically in `Swift`.

-It generates references for colors, images and localizable strings <del>automatically</del>.
-(It will be supported in the next version)
+It make you access resources like `colors`, `images` or `localizable strings` easier and more accurately.

 Usage
 -----